anilkamat/SliceStream/Literature_search.md

 Bottom-up methods focus on contour matching and propagation.

 #### Contour Matching
-- [Insert information about contour matching methods here.]
+- [Write about contour matchin]

 #### Contour Propagation
-- [Insert information about contour propagation methods here.]
+- [Anil will Write about contour matchin]

 ### Joint-Based Methods
-[Insert information about joint-based segmentation and tracking methods here.]
+[Vincent Write about contour matchin]

 ## Notes
 - It's important to note that graph-cut segmentation can be relatively slow, and binary segmentation may increase the risk of drift due to wrongly segmented image regions.